Horndean

-Horndean is a village and civil parish in Hampshire, England, 8 mi north of Portsmouth.
+Horndean is a village and civil parish in the East Hampshire district, in Hampshire, England, 8 mi north of Portsmouth.

 The nearest railway station is 2.2 mi southeast of the village at Rowlands Castle.

 The village had a population of 12,942 at the 2011 Census, and shares the semi-rural character of others in the district.

 The village was the home of Gales Brewery from 1850.
 In 2005, it was bought by Fuller, Smith and Turner, who closed it in 2006, when it was converted to shops and flats.

 History

 Horndean expanded in the early Middle Ages due to its convenient position as a staging post on the road from Portsmouth to London (now the A3).
 In 1836 it became home to the Hon.
 Sir Charles Napier Senior, father to the more famous Sir Charles Napier, who purchased a property in the village called The Grove but subsequently changed its name to Merchistoun Hall (named after his former home in Falkirk, Scotland).
 Merchistoun Hall is now a Grade II listed building and serves as the village's major community centre.
 Horndean was bypassed by main line railways but was served by trams of the Portsdown and Horndean Light Railway until 1935 and thereafter by buses.

 A three-storey workhouse was built during Victorian times to home the local poor.
 This stood on a site currently developed into a large retirement complex in 2017/18.
 This building had served a number of purposes including a local swimming pool.
 This was its primary function during the 1970s, provided by the use of a large polythene lined 'tank' on its ground floor.